Holographic approach to thermalization in general anisotropic theories: Entanglement Entropy in thermal equilibrium states

-for a sensible result.
-The area of (\ref{area_eq_strip}) for $a_1(\tilde{d}-1)\neq 2+\Delta $ becomes \be A_{\Gamma eq}-A_{\Gamma div}\simeq A_{\partial\Sigma} \frac{y_b^{(0) \frac{\Delta}{2}+1-\frac{a_1}{2}(\tilde{d}-1)}\sqrt{\pi}}{a_1(\tilde{d}-1)}\frac{ \Gamma\left(-\frac{1}{2}+\frac{\Delta+2}{2a_1(\tilde{d}-1)}\right)}{\Gamma\left(\frac{\Delta+2}{2a_1(\tilde{d}-1)}\right)} \, \ee with $A_{\Gamma div}$ in (\ref{A_div}).
-However, for $a_1(\tilde{d}-1)= 2+\Delta $, \be A_{\Gamma eq}\simeq A_{\partial\Sigma}\ln \Big(\frac{y_b^{(0)}}{y_{UV}}\Big) \, . \ee The critical value determined by $a_1(\tilde{d}-1)= 2+\Delta $ with the logarithmic divergence rather than the power-law ones generalizes the result in \cite{Fonda} in that the isotropic background is considered.
-In particular, when $a_y=2$ and all $a_i$'s equal to $a_1$, the area of the extremal surface still has quite different behavior from that of the sphere case in the small $R$ limit.
-Starting from the next section, we will focus on the nonequilibrium aspect of thermalization processes encoded in the time-dependent entanglement entropy with respect to the spatial scale $R$ with the gravity dual of the probe of the geometry of a collapsing black brane.
-Here the black brane horizon $y_h$ presumably sets the time scales for the nonequilibrium system to reach the "local equilibrium" as to cease the production of thermodynamical entropy.
-In the large $R$ limit with $R\gg y_h^{\frac{\Delta}{2}+1}$, thermodynamical entropy of the system generally evolves through pre-local equilibrium growth for the early times $t\ll y_h^{\frac{\Delta}{2}+1}$, the linear growth in time when $R \gg t\gg y_h^{\frac{\Delta}{2}+1}$ mainly driven by thermal excitations, as well as final saturation when $t\rightarrow t_s \propto R$.
-Contrary to the small $R$ limit with $R\ll y_h^{\frac{\Delta}{2}+1}$, it is anticipated that the tip of the extremal surface $y_t$ in the end is still far away from the horizon $y_h$, namely $y_t \ll y_h$.
-It means that after the initial growth, the entropy of the system will directly reach its saturation value as the time $t$ reaches the saturation time $t_s$ determined by the size of the system $R$, which will be studied later.
-For the quantitative comparison of the entanglement entropy between the small and large $R$ limits, we just consider the time-dependent entanglement entropy during the early growth and the final saturation dynamics to be studied in the following sections.
+Starting from the next section, we will focus on the nonequilibrium aspect of thermalization processes, which is encoded in the time-dependent entanglement entropy.
+It is known from previous studies that the black brane horizon radius $y_h$ sets a time scale for the nonequilibrium system to reach the ``local equilibrium" as to cease the production of thermodynamical entropy.
+In the large $R$ limit with $R\gg y_h^{\frac{\Delta}{2}+1}$, thermodynamical entropy of a system generally evolves through "pre-local" equilibrium growth in the early times $t\ll y_h^{\frac{\Delta}{2}+1}$, the linear growth in the intermediate times when $R \gg t\gg y_h^{\frac{\Delta}{2}+1}$, and the final saturation stage when $t\rightarrow t_s \propto R$.
+On the contrary, in the small $R$ limit with $R\ll y_h^{\frac{\Delta}{2}+1}$, it is anticipated that after the saturation, the tip of the extremal surface $y_t$ in the end is still far away from the horizon $y_h$, namely $y_t \ll y_h$.
+Thus, after the "pre-local" equilibrium growth, the system will directly reach the saturation stage near the saturation time scale, $t_s$ determined by the size of the system $R$, which will be studied later.
+For a quantitative comparison of the entanglement entropy between the small and large $R$ limits, we just consider the time-dependent entanglement entropy during the early time growth and the final saturation stage in the following sections.